GoogleChrome/web.dev/src/site/content/en/vitals/index.md

   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/gCO4TElL05PwDZJiu3r9.svg", alt="The three lifecycle phases of Core Web Vitals metrics, visualized as a series of three chevrons.
 From left to right, the phases are Experimental, Pending, and Stable.", style="background-color: transparent; min-width: 100%; height: auto;", width="300", height="31" %}
 </figure>

-The table below reflects where all Core Web Vitals are in their lifecycle:
+The table below reflects where all Core Web Vitals currently are in their lifecycle:

 <div class="table-wrapper scrollbar">
   <table>